The best way to get more Twitter followers

 Why even get more Twitter followers?

 I’m a teacher at heart.
-Whether I’m writing articles, a book, record video courses, or do training, I like to create content that can help others get a better understanding of certain topics.
+Whether I’m writing articles or a book, record video courses, or do training, I like to create content that can help others get a better understanding of certain topics.
 But, you cannot be a teacher without having students.
 So, spending time crafting high-quality content that’s also easy to understand is useless if you cannot deliver it to the right audience.

 Thanks to the Internet, we can now share our content with millions of people, and Twitter is a great way to close the gap between persons sharing a common interest.